logo

 Other Notable Marriage and Family Therapy Programs

-Marriage and Family Therapy Degree Requirements and Coursework
+Marriage and Family Therapy Master’s Degree Coursework

 To meet state licensing requirements, a master’s in marriage and family therapy counseling typically takes 48 to 60 credit hours (two to three years) to complete.
 The coursework will include at least one formal field experience in a mental health setting.
 Common courses for aspiring marriage and family therapists include: